SkewedAspect/rpgkeeper/docs/user-content.md

 When a user creates a campaign, they have the ability to create UGC that _is_ shared amongst everyone in a campaign.
 However, to prevent usage of campaigns as a way to circumvent moderation, we only allow UGC in characters added to the originating campaign, and we don't allow the characters to be moved or copied.
-There is a limit on the number of players in a campaign, which means the effort required for wide-scale piracy would be every difficult.
+There is a limit on the number of players in a campaign, which means the effort required for wide-scale piracy would be very difficult.

-Additionally, only the GM has the ability to add UGC to a campaign, meaning the effort to create large amounts of UGC cannot be shared among groups of people, also reducing the likelihood.
+Additionally, only the GM has the ability to add UGC to a campaign, meaning a concerted effort by a group of people to
+create infringing UGC should not be possible.

+## Promoting Private UGC to Public

+> UGC can be submitted for promotion to public content via the originating user.
+Once determined to meet the UGC Public
+> Guidelines, the UGC will be flagged as public, and the user's ability to modify it will be removed.

+Any UGC can be submitted for approval.
+As long as it meets the guidelines above, it will be accepted.
+Once accepted, we remove the ability for the user to edit it.
+Once it's become public UGC, it must be edited via a moderator, just like all other public UGC, or 'official' content.
+This limitation is intended to prevent editing UGC to violate the Public Guidelines after moderator approval.

 ---